 - 1 splash milk or water and one egg whisked together

-- Whisk 6 tablespoons of water and 2 tablespoons of bread flour together in a smallish saucepan until no lumps remain.
+- Whisk 3/4 cup water and 1/4 cup of bread flour together in a smallish saucepan until no lumps remain.
 Heat the mixture over medium-low heat, whisking constantly.until it thickens to a gel like consistency (Usually only 2 or 3 minutes).
 As soon as lines appear in the mixture when stirred, remove it from the heat and allow to cool.

 - In the bowl of a stand mixer combine the yeast and 1/4 cup of the milk heated to about 110F (You can do this in the microwave or on the stovetop)

 - While the yeast proofs and the flour paste cools , whisk together the flour, salt, and sugar.

 - Add the remaining milk, cream, and the two eggs to the flour paste and whisk to combine.

 - Add the wet and dry ingredients to the proofed yeast in the stand mixer and.
 Use the dough hook and knead on 2 for a Kitchenaid Stand Mixer (The recommended dough speed)for 4 to 5 minutes, or until the dough forms a semi-smooth ball and loses most of its stickiness.
 This should happen without adding anymore flour but you can add up to a a half a cup more of flour if it's stays sticky or if kneading by hand.

 - Add the butter to the dough, one tablespoon at a time, kneading after each addition.
 Add the second tablespoon of butter only after the first has been evenly incorporated.
 Knead for an additional 4 to 5 minutes, or until the dough becomes smooth and elastic.